Skip to main content

 cheap2sota Start cheap, escalate on failure (built-in)

-parallel-tasks Decompose, build all items at once (built-in)
+parallel-tasks Decompose, build all tasks at once (built-in)

 bugfix Reproduce first, then fix (built-in)